-Author/s: Katharine HallDate: November 2018
+Author/s: Katharine HallDate: July 2023

 This indicator measures the number and percentage of children who have passed grades 3 and 9 by the appropriate age.
 Grade 3 progression is based on children aged 10-11 years; Grade 9 progression is based on children aged 16-17 years.
 The age limit is generous.
 If a child started school in the year that they turned 7 and progressed one grade every year, they would be expected to complete Grade 3 in the year that they turn 9, and Grade 9 in the year that they turn 15.

 Assuming that children are enrolled in primary school at the prescribed age (by the year in which they turn seven) and assuming that they do not repeat a grade or drop out of school, they would be expected to have completed the foundation phase (grade 3) by the year that they turn nine, and the general education phase (grade 9) by the year they turn 15.
 This indicator allows a little more leeway: it measures the number and proportion of children aged 10 and 11 years who have completed a minimum of grade 3, and the proportion of those aged 16 and 17 years who have completed a minimum of grade 9.
 In other words, it allows for the older cohort in each group to have repeated one grade, or more if they started school in the year before they turned seven.

-As found in other analyses of transitions through school,7 educational attainment (measured by progress through school) varies along economic and racial lines.
+As found in other analyses of transitions through school,8 educational attainment (measured by progress through school) varies along economic and racial lines.
 These differences become more pronounced as children advance through the grades.
 Gender differences in school progression, on the other hand, have remained consistent and even widened over the years: girls are more likely than boys to progress through school at the expected rate and the difference becomes more pronounced in the higher grades.
 In 2017, 91% of girls aged 10 – 11 had completed grade 3, compared with 87% of boys; in the same year, 77% of 16 – 17-year-old girls had completed grade 9, compared only 61% of boys in the same age cohort.
 This finding is consistent with analyses elsewhere.9

 Of course, grade progression and grade repetition are not easy to interpret.
 Prior to grade 12, the promotion of a child to the next grade is based mainly on the assessment of teachers, so the measure may be confounded by the extent of the teacher’s competence to assess the performance of the child.
 Analyses of the determinants of school progress and drop-out point to a range of factors, many of which are interrelated: there is huge variation in the quality of education offered by schools.
 These differences largely reflect the historic organisation of schools into racially defined and inequitably resourced education departments.
 Household-level characteristics and family background also account for some of the variation in grade progression.
-For example, the level of education achieved by a child’s mother explains some of the difference in whether children are enrolled at an appropriate age and whether they go on to complete matric successfully.9 This in turn suggests that improved educational outcomes for children will have a cumulative positive effect for each subsequent generation.
+For example, the level of education achieved by a child’s mother explains some of the difference in whether children are enrolled at an appropriate age and whether they go on to complete matric successfully.10 This in turn suggests that improved educational outcomes for children will have a cumulative positive effect for each subsequent generation.